zubairshahzadarain/Data_pipeline_and_analysis_using_airflow/README.md

 ```

 # REsults tables schema ... like top saling products or customer ,,  analysis of trend etc
-i have created this later on if  want to show on dashboard  so BI  system and directly take from this tables ..
+i have created thess tables so later on if we  want to show on dashboard  , BI  system and other tools directly take from this tables ..

 * results_average_order_quantity_per_product
 ```